g3vin/inkblot-dictation/README.md

 # inkblot-dictation

-This repo is a live dictation pipline designed to work on-device for tarui + React apps.
+This repo is designed to work on-device for tarui + React apps as a live dictation pipline.